-The Rega Planar 2 is a modern classic, a turntable that sounds fantastic when optimally set up.
-Come along as I repair and overhaul this lovely older Rega Planar 2.
+The Rega Planar 2 turntable is a modern classic that sounds great when optimally set up.
+Come along as I repair and overhaul this lovely, original Planar 2.

-There’s a lot to love about the older Rega Planar 2 and Planar 3 belt drive turntables, and that’s coming from a direct-drive aficionado!
+There’s a lot to love about older Rega Planar 2 and Planar 3 belt-drive turntables, and that’s coming from a direct-drive aficionado!
 They have a lovely warm, analog sound and tactile feel.

 This Rega Planar 2 is a desirable, older wooden framed unit.
 On the older decks like this one, Rega sourced an Acos tonearm which they called the R-200.
-The arms, more specifically the arm wiring, can be a little problematic.
+The arms, more specifically the arm wiring and anti-skate can be a little problematic.
+Honestly, I hate these arms.
 Overall though, the decks are well-made and hold up well.

 Problems